Efficient Model-Based Deep Learning via Network Pruning and Fine-Tuning: Abstract

 \section{Abstract}

-There is a growing interest in model-based deep learning (MBDL) for solving imaging inverse problems.
+Model-based deep learning (MBDL) is a powerful methodology for designing deep models to solve imaging inverse problems.
 MBDL networks can be seen as iterative algorithms that estimate the desired image using a physical measurement model and a learned image prior specified using a convolutional neural net (CNNs).
 The iterative nature of MBDL networks increases the test-time computational complexity, which limits their applicability in certain large-scale applications.
-We address this issue by presenting \emph{structured pruning algorithm for model-based deep learning (SPADE)} as the first structured pruning algorithm for MBDL networks.
-SPADE reduces the computational complexity of CNNs used within MBDL networks by pruning its non-essential weights.
-We propose three distinct strategies to fine-tune the pruned MBDL networks to minimize the performance loss.
+Here we make two contributions to address this issue: First, we show how structured pruning can be adopted to reduce the number of parameters in MBDL networks.
+Second, we present three methods to fine-tune the pruned MBDL networks to mitigate potential performance loss.
 Each fine-tuning strategy has a unique benefit that depends on the presence of a pre-trained model and a high-quality ground truth.
-We validate SPADE on two distinct inverse problems, namely compressed sensing MRI and image super-resolution.
-Our results highlight that MBDL models pruned by SPADE can achieve substantial speed up in testing time while maintaining competitive performance.
+We show that our pruning and fine-tuning approach can accelerate image reconstruction using popular deep equilibrium learning (DEQ) and deep unfolding (DU) methods by 50\% and 32\%, respectively, with nearly no performance loss.
+This work thus offers a step forward for solving inverse problems by showing the potential of pruning to improve the scalability of MBDL.
+Code is available at \href{https://github.com/wustl-cig/MBDL\_Pruning}{\text{https://github.com/wustl-cig/MBDL\_Pruning}}.